 Trick or Treat?

 For nervous pets, being around loud noises, new faces, or wearing a costume can be distressing (please never force your cat to wear a costume that they are not comfortable in).
 If you are going out trick or treating, ensure you cat is happy and safe inside, in the warm.
-When you return home, make sure to keep kitty away from the treats.
-As tempting as it may be to share your goodies, these can be toxic to our pets.
-They will enjoy their own cat treats just as much!
 Plus, make a conscious effort to be cautious when opening the door to any trick or treaters, just in case your cat tries to make a run for the outside.

 If your cat gets worked up by the sound of the doorbell, Halloween can become a tricky time for both you and your furry friend.
 To support them through this, it’s best to keep them in the room furthest away from the front door if possible, or let them hide away wherever they feel safe, and don’t try and tempt them out from hiding.
 If the doorbell rings and your cat is in the room, remain calm so you’re not likely to spook them.